+Venue(s) of the activity Students must carry out their mobility activity in a Programme or Partner Country different from the country of the sending organisation and the country where the student has his/her accommodation during his/her studies .
 Students registered in a HEI and enrolled in studies leading to a recognised degree or another recognised tertiary level qualification (up to and including the level of doctorate).
 In case of mobility for studies, the student must be enrolled at least in the second year of higher education studies.
 For traineeships, this condition does not apply.

-Recent higher education graduates may participate in a traineeship.
+Eligible participants Recent higher education graduates may participate in a traineeship between Programme Countries.
 Recent graduates must be selected by their HEI during their last year of study, and must carry out and complete their traineeship abroad within one year of obtaining their graduation.

-ADDITIONAL ELIGIBILITY CRITERIA DURING IMPLEMENTATION FOR STAFF MOBILITY

-Staff mobility for teaching: The receiving organisation must be a Programme Country HEI awarded with an ECHE or a Partner Country HEI recognised by competent authorities and having signed an interinstitutional agreement with the sending Programme Country partner before the mobility takes place.
-The sending organisation must be: a Programme Country HEI awarded with an ECHE, or a Partner Country HEI recognised by competent authorities and having signed an inter-institutional agreement with the receiving Programme Country partner; or any Programme Country public or private organisation active in the labour market or in the fields of education, training and youth.
-For example, such organisation can be: a public or private, a small, medium or large enterprise (including social entera public body at local, regional or national level; a social partner or other representative of working life, including chambers of commerce, craft/professional associations and trade unions; Eligible participating a research institute; organisations a foundation: a school/institute/educational centre (at any level, from pre-school to upper secondary education, and including vocational education and adult education); a non-profit organisation, association, NGO; a body providing career guidance, professional counselling and information services.
+ADDITIONAL ELIGIBILITY CRITERIA DURING IMPLEMENTATION FOR STAFF MOBILITY Staff mobility for teaching: The receiving organisation must be a Programme Country HEI awarded with an ECHE or a Partner Country HEI recognised by competent authorities and having signed an interinstitutional agreement with the sending Programme Country partner before the mobility takes The sending organisation must be: a Programme Country HEI awarded with an ECHE, or a Partner Country HEI recognised by competent authorities and having signed an inter-institutional agreement with the receiving Programme Country partner; or in the case of staff invited to teach at HEI; any public or private organisation (not awarded with an ECHE) active in the labour market or in the fields of education, training and youth.
+For example, such organisation can be: a public or private, a small, medium or large enterprise (including social enterprises); a public body at local, regional or national level; a social partner or other representative of working life, including chambers of commerce, craft/professional associations and trade unions; Eligible participating organisations a research institute; a foundation; a school/institute/educational centre (at any level, from pre-school to upper secondary education, and including vocational education and adult education); a non-profit organisation, association, NGO; a body providing career guidance, professional counselling and information services.
 Staff mobility for training: The sending organisation must be a Programme Country HEI awarded with an ECHE or a Partner Country HEI recognised by competent authorities and having signed an inter-institutional agreement with the receiving Programme Country partner before the mobility takes place.
 The receiving organisation must be: a Programme Country HEI awarded with an ECHE, or a Partner Country HEI recognised by competent authorities and having signed an inter-institutional agreement with the receiving Programme Country partner; or any Programme Country public or private organisation active in the labour market or in the fields of education, training and youth.
 See examples in the previous page.
-From 2 days (5 days from and to Partner Countries) to 2 months, excluding travel time.
-In mobility between Programme Countries, the minimum 2 days must be consecutive.
-In all cases, Duration of the activity a teaching activity has to comprise a minimum of 8 hours of teaching per week (or any shorter period of stay).
-If the mobility lasts longer than one week, the minimum number of teaching hours for an incomplete week should be proportional to the duration of that week.
-Staff must carry out their mobility activity in any Programme Country or Partner Country Venue(s) of the activity different from the country of the sending organisation and the staff country of residence.